William Donald Borders: Bishop of Orlando

-Baltimore
+Archbishop of Baltimore

-Following the retirement of Cardinal Lawrence Shehan, Borders was appointed the 13th Archbishop of Baltimore, Maryland, on March 25, 1974.
-He was formally installed at the Cathedral of Mary Our Queen on June 26 of that year.
-He received the pallium, a vestment worn by metropolitan bishops, from Pope Paul VI at St. Peter's Basilica on March 24, 1975.
+Following the retirement of Cardinal Lawrence Shehan, Borders was appointed the 13th archbishop of Baltimore by Paul VI on March 25, 1974.
+He was installed at the Cathedral of Mary Our Queen in Baltimore on June 26 of that year.
+He received the pallium, a vestment worn by metropolitan bishops, from Paul VI at St. Peter's Basilica in Rome on March 24, 1975.
 As head of the nation's oldest Catholic diocese, he held the status of primus inter pares among the American Catholic bishops.

 During his 15-year tenure in Baltimore, Borders divided the archdiocese into three vicariates and appointed his auxiliary bishops as vicars over them.
 He reorganized the Archdiocesan Central Services, naming cabinet-level secretaries to carry out the administrative work of the archdiocese.
-He clarified and strengthened the role of the Archdiocesan Pastoral Council, and combined the Board of Consultors and the Senate of Priests to form the Priests' Council.
-He initiated a Department of Pastoral Planning and Management looking to the future needs of the archdiocese, an Office of Fund Development to carry out an effective stewardship program, and an evangelization effort to reach the "unchurched" in the Archdiocese.
+He clarified and strengthened the role of the archdiocesan Pastoral Council, and combined the Board of Consultors and the Senate of Priests to form the Priests' Council.
+He initiated a Department of Pastoral Planning and Management looking to the future needs of the archdiocese, an Office of Fund Development to carry out an effective stewardship program, and an evangelization effort to reach the "unchurched" in the archdiocese.
 Instead of living at the residence at the Basilica of the Assumption, he lived alone at the former sexton's lodge, which is now the gift shop of the basilica.

 Borders became what Baltimore Magazine called the "king of the soup kitchens".
-Under his leadership in Baltimore, the budget for Catholic Charities grew from $2.5 million a year to $33 million a year, and its staff grew from 200 to more than 1,000.
-He regularly lobbied members of Congress and other government officials on behalf of the disadvantaged.
-In the fall of 1981, in company with other leading Catholic educators, he made a three-week tour of the People's Republic of China to investigate the possibilities for an exchange of cultural and educational programs between that nation and the United States.
+Under his leadership in Baltimore, the budget for the local branch of Catholic Charities grew from $2.5 million a year to $33 million a year, and its staff grew from 200 to more than 1,000.
+He regularly lobbied members of the U.S. Congress and other government officials on behalf of the disadvantaged.
+In 1981, in company with other leading Catholic educators, he made a three-week tour of the People's Republic of China to investigate the possibilities for an exchange of cultural and educational programs between China and the United States.

-Borders was among those named in two lawsuits involving clergy sexual abuse, one in Baltimore in 1993 and another in Orlando in 2003.
+Borders was named in two lawsuits involving clergy sexual abuse, one in Baltimore in 1993 and another in Orlando in 2003.
 In both cases, he was accused of knowing about alleged abuse by priests in his dioceses but avoiding action against them.
 The conditions of the Baltimore settlement remain confidential; the Orlando case was settled without Borders' admitting any wrongdoing.

 As a member of the United States Conference of Catholic Bishops, he chaired the Committee on Education and served on the Committee on Human Values, the Administrative Board of the U.S. Catholic Conference, and the Administrative Committee of the National Conference of Catholic Bishops.
 He also chaired the Ad Hoc Committee for the Bicentennial of the U.S. Hierarchy.